MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/micro-capabilities-for-website-links.md

 ## Add schema.org to your website

-[schema.org](https://schema.org/docs/gs.html)is an open-source standard for schemas of structured data on the internet.
+[schema.org](https://schema.org/docs/gs.html) is an open-source standard for schemas of structured data on the internet.
 You can use the schema.org metadata and the micro-capability templates <!--- link to GitHub templates to be added after the PM shares the public link --> to unfurl rich previews for your links in Microsoft Teams.

 ### Enable rich unfurl previews of links